 LWTech’s I-BEST program is one of the best in the state.

 “The beauty of the I-BEST program is that it combines academics and relevant career training at the same time.
-Our philosophy of hands-on training at the same time leads to more graduates, more jobs and higher wages,” said Dr. Morrison Goings.
+Our philosophy of hands-on training at the same time leads to more graduates, more jobs and higher wages,” said Dr. Morrison.

 National studies have shown the future economy requires a combination of skills and some college education.
 Vice President Joe Biden describes community colleges as the backbone for this and revitalizing the middle class.

-“LWTech excels at this new approach,” said Dr. Morrison Goings.
+“LWTech excels at this new approach,” said Dr. Morrison.
 “We welcome students at any phase of life, help them identify and pursue their path and launch them on the road to success.”

 LWTech is a publicly funded, state institute of technology with more than 44 programs of study including certificates, associates degrees and bachelor’s degrees.
 Popular programs include healthcare, transportation logistics, culinary arts and auto repair.

-“Our programs gives students a path to a living wage and solid career,” said Dr. Morrison Goings.
+“Our programs gives students a path to a living wage and solid career,” said Dr. Morrison.